How To Create The Best Stay At Home Mom Capsule Wardrobe

 - All the unworn designer labels

-- Worn it once party outfit
+- The party outfit

-- The wedding outfit and accessories
+- The wedding outfit and accessories you’ve only ever worn once

 How many are hanging in your wardrobe right now?